kedweber/wordpress_theme_tut/README.md

 consider cloning the Twig repository from their address on [GitHub](http )

-For a solid and through listing of [Twig syntax](http://twig.sensiolabs.org/documentation), visit [SensioLabs' documentation](http://twig.sensiolabs.org/documentation) website.
+For a solid and thorough listing of [Twig syntax](http://twig.sensiolabs.org/documentation), visit [SensioLabs' documentation](http://twig.sensiolabs.org/documentation) website.

 | Subject \(version\) | Twig Markup | Output |
 | ------------------- | ----------- | ------ |